The unfurled list follows us to the bathroom, joins us in the shower and then rides shotgun as we make our way through

 Then, years later, cancer survived her.

 We went to her funeral.
 Her Rabbi knew her well, so well that he told stories that made all of us laugh until we cried.
 The room was packed; countless people had shown up to honor her, she had not only touched them, but the life she lived had made a difference.

-When the service was finished we made our way toward the doors of the Synagogue to leave.
-I found my eyes landing one person after another, many we knew, others we didn’t, and as we navigated through the sea of people, I wondered about Linda’s list.
+When the service finished, we made our way toward the doors of the Synagogue to leave.
+I found my eyes landing on one person after another, many we knew, others we didn’t, and as we navigated through the sea of people, I wondered about Linda’s list.
 All her to-do’s, dreaded or not, would be left undone.

 And as we walked to the car, I thought about all the people I had loved and lost.
 The countless lives cut short from illness, car accidents, even drugs.
 It occurred to me that chances were good that any one of them would have given anything to live one more day–list and all.

 One can only guess, but I’m going to go out on a limb here, I bet if they received one more day they wouldn’t spend it being hung up on what they “had” to do.
 Nope.
 Pretty sure they would reframe their mindset and instead say “Look at all I get to do today.”

 The word “get” reminds us not to squander our time.
 It invites us to connect with people.
 And if we are lucky, it allows us to not only understand the true fortune that living another day is, but to feel it.

 So what can we do?